 Technical traders look for the range to break, with probably pending orders on both sides of the market.
 Fundamental ones, though, will wait to see the ECB decision.
 Therefore, it is unlikely that the pair will move much until the release.

 The other Euro pairs had a similar trajectory.
 Ranging seems to be the name of the game, with EURGBP.
 EURAUD and EURJPY leading the way.
 Not even Mr. Abe’s re-election wasn’t enough to send the JPY pairs higher.

-Expect the Euro pairs to range until Thursday’s event, and to break the ranges shortly afterward.
+Expect the Euro pairs to range until Wednesday’s event, and to break the ranges shortly afterward.
 The importance of the ECB communication strategy is obvious via the small ranges the Euro pairs held.